Mahfod-dev/react-formol/react-formol/README.md

 ## Introduction

-`react-formol` is a React library designed to simplify form management in web applications.
+`react-keyrus-formol` is a React library designed to simplify form management in web applications.
 It provides a variety of components that make it easier to create powerful and customizable forms.
 One of the key advantages of this library is its flexibility in styling.
 You can choose to use CSS frameworks like Tailwind or go for traditional CSS depending on your project requirements.

 ---